::Welcome to the Fleet:::

 12 valve Cummins, inline 6 cylinder intercooled turbo diesel

 Started with a basic oil change, using a blend of 10 quarts of 15W-40 Motorcraft plus 1 quart of 5W-40 Rotella T6, and a WIX oil filter.
-Interesting to note that a 12 valve Cummins only takes 11 quarts of oil, compared to the 7.3L Powerstroke that requires 15 quarts.
-I have found that the Cummins 12v warms up and reaches operating temperature way faster than the 7.3L Powerstroke.
+Interesting to note that a 12 valve Cummins only takes 11 quarts of oil, compared to the 7.3L Powerstroke that requires 15.
+Have found that the Cummins 12v warms up and reaches operating temperature way faster than the 7.3L Powerstroke.
 Waaay faster.

 Next up, WIX fuel filter and 3 new o-rings for the canister filtration system, and learning to prime the P-pump fuel system using the air plunger attached to the lift pump.

 Upon taking out the unknown fuel filter that came with the truck, and am taking precautions to treat algae and microbes in the fuel system with Biobor JF Diesel Biocide and Lubricity Additive.
 1 fluid ounce treats and ‘shocks’ 40 gallons of diesel.

 The 2nd gen Rams are set up with a single tank of fuel, 32 gallons capacity according to the owners manual.
 I often run HPDE B20 which is a 20% biodiesel blend by Propel Fuels.